-You can still build a great physique with lighter weights and body weight training.
-A combination of these two styles of training is what I prefer and coach all my clients.
-It works wonders.
+You can still build a great physique with lighter weights and bodyweight training.
+A combination of these two styles of training is what I prefer and recommend to everyone that wants to get fit.
+It works.

-Essentially, this split divides your muscle groups into three main functions: the muscles that push, those that pull, and your legs.
+Essentially, this split divides your muscle groups into three main functions: the muscles that push, the muscles that pull, and the muscles that dominate on the field.

 Each workout day involves the training of one of these three groups.
-While one group works, the other two are resting and waiting for their time to shine.
+While one group works, the other two are enjoying time off from lifting.

 Push Day: This day is dedicated to your chest, shoulders, and triceps.
 These are the main ‘pushing’ muscles of your body.

-Barbell bicep curls, incline dumbbell curls and hammer curls are more than enough for the biceps when you’ve hit the back right before.
+A few sets of barbell bicep curls, incline dumbbell curls and hammer curls are more than enough for the biceps when you’ve been hitting your back for an hour.

 Leg Day: While your legs can both push and pull, this is a third separate workout simply to rest your upper body while training your lower body.

 In my opinion, it’s best to put the leg day between your push and pull days.
-This allows your upper body to rest 48 hours before hitting it again with the weights.
+This allows your upper body to rest several days before hitting it again with the weights.

 Recovery is extremely important when you’re trying to get stronger and build size.
 Taking 2-3 days off between muscle groups is best for natural lifters (especially if you’re in the leaning down phase).